-Portrait PSR3 Plasma Skin Rejuvenation requies only a topical anesthesia for a low energy treatment and topical plus injected local anesthesia with some oral medication for a high energy treatment, even of the whole face.
+Portrait PSR3 Plasma Skin Rejuvenation requires only a topical anesthesia for a low energy treatment and topical plus injected local anesthesia with some oral medication for a high energy treatment, even of the whole face.

 After the procedure you will be asked to keep your face covered with a petroleum based product like Aquaphor™.
 Depending on the level of energy delivered to your skin, you can expect to see your skin turn brown between 1 and 4 days after the procedure.
 This brown mask will slowly peel over a few days, leaving some areas of pinkness easily covered with make-up.
 The amount and longevity of the pink discoloration is related to how high an energy was required for your particular treatment.
 In any event, it will not be as red or last as long as with a laser resurfacing.
-After it is all peeled, you may return to you usual skin care except for the use of retinols and fruit acids like glycolic acid, lactic acid, or vitamin C. You should avoid those product for another 3 weeks or so.
+After it is all peeled, you may return to your usual skin care except for the use of retinols and fruit acids like glycolic acid, lactic acid, or vitamin C. You should avoid those products for another three weeks or so.
 Our aesthetic nurse will advise you when to resume your full pre-op skin care program.

 Recovery: What to Expect